Texas Assault Rates and Assault Maps

 The rate of assault in Texas is 2.918 per 1,000 residents during a standard year.
 People who live in Texas generally consider the north part of the state to be the safest.

 Your chance of being a victim of assault in Texas may be as high as 1 in 274 in the southeast neighborhoods, or as low as 1 in 462 in the north part of the state.
-See the section on interpreting the assault map, however, because comparing rates for assault or any other crime is not as intuitive as it may seem.

-Interpreting the Assault Maps
+Interpreting the Assault Map

 To better understand and navigate these intricate crime maps, a high-speed internet connection can be crucial.
 Fast and seamless online connectivity ensures that map details load efficiently, providing users with clearer, uninterrupted insights.
 If you're considering enhancing your online experience, check out high speed internet in Texas at ISP Reports.